Search engine is loading. Please wait…

 Most roads in Denmark are toll-free, but there are important exceptions.
 The two bridge crossings visitors most often notice are the Storebælt Bridge between Zealand and Funen and the Øresund Bridge between Denmark and Sweden.
 If your route includes either crossing, ask your rental provider how the car is set up and how charges are handled.

 Fuel is easy to find on major routes and around cities.
 Unleaded petrol and diesel are widely available, and most stations accept card payments.
-If you are driving through quieter parts of Jutland or making longer regional journeys, it is still sensible to refuel before your tank gets too low.
+If you are driving through quieter parts of Jutland, coastal areas, or island routes, it is still sensible to refuel before your tank gets too low.

 Driving tips in Denmark